-As of and during the period ended June 30, 2023, the Fund did not have a liability for any unrecognized tax benefits.
+Management has analyzed the Fund's tax positions and has concluded that no liability for unrecognized tax benefits should be recorded related to uncertain tax positions expected to be taken in the Fund's December 2023, year-end tax returns.
 The Fund files U.S. federal, state, and local tax returns as required.
 The Fund's tax returns are subject to examination by the relevant tax authorities until expiration of the applicable statute of limitations which is generally three years after the filing of the tax return for federal purposes and four years for most state returns.

 The Fund recognizes interest and penalties, if any, related to unrecognized tax benefits as income tax expenses on the Statement of Operations.
-During the period ended June 30, 2023, the Fund did not incur any interest or penalties.
+During the six months ended June 30, 2024, the Fund did not incur any interest or penalties.

 Securities Transactions and Investment Income: Investment security transactions are accounted for on a trade date basis.
 Dividend income is recorded on the ex-dividend date.
 Discounts and premiums on securities purchased are amortized or accreted using the effective interest method.
 Realized gains and losses from securities transactions and unrealized appreciation and depreciation of securities are determined using the identified cost basis method for financial reporting purposes.
-Interest income from investments in the "equity" tranche of CLOs will be recorded based upon an estimate of an effective yield to expected maturity utilizing assumed cash flows.